edelstorm-documentation/english/docs/wordpress/plugins.md

 ## Smush image compression and optimization

-!!! info "Smush image compression and optimization"
+!!! question "Smush image compression and optimization"

     We are about to install Smush.
 This plugin resizes, optimize, optimize and compress all of your images.
 Your website will be faster and lighter!